RadGit123/Power-BI-PROJECTS/Power BI_Module Assigment_Covid Data Analysis/README.md

  *Highest test positive rate WHO region-Americas -Suriname*.

+ *Country with highest number of cases based on average number of cases repoeted among all countires-USA*

  *Country with High number of cases per 1 million population-Qatar*

  *Country with High number of death per 1 million population-Vatican city*